Ahmed-M-Fayad/Think-STATS-2/README.md

 ## Repository Structure

-- **`notes/`**: My personal notes in the form of Jupyter notebooks, organized by chapters and topics.

-## Purpose

-These notes are intended for anyone who wants to deepen their understanding of statistics and its applications.
-Whether you are a student, a data enthusiast, or just looking to learn more about statistics, these notes provide a clear and practical overview of the material.
+- **`RequiredMaterial/`**: This directory contains the material required to run the code examples and exercises in the notebooks.
+It includes datasets, test cases, and Python modules referenced in the notebooks.

 ## How to Use

-1. Browse through the notes for a specific topic or chapter.
+1. Browse through the notebooks to find the topic or chapter you want to explore.
+2. **Important**: To execute the code in the notebooks, move the notebooks to the `RequiredMaterial` directory before running them.
+This ensures that system paths are correctly set and avoids import errors related to Python modules and datasets.
-2. Review the examples and exercises to apply the concepts learned.
+3. Review the examples and exercises in the notebooks to apply the concepts learned.
-3. Feel free to fork the repository and contribute if you find any areas for improvement!
+4. Feel free to fork the repository and contribute if you find any areas for improvement!

 ## License